mmkobylin/feel_better_app/README.md

 ## In Progress

-- setting up a navigation
+- adding tick boxes to lightbringer
 - basic form for heavylifer

 ## Next Steps:

 - creating customised form for heavylifter
+- setting up a navigation